gitleaks/gitleaks/README.md

 gitleaks git --report-path gitleaks-report.json # This will save the report in a file called gitleaks-report.json
 ```

-Once as baseline is created it can be applied when running the detect command again:
+Once a baseline is created it can be applied when running the detect command again:

 ```
 gitleaks git --baseline-path gitleaks-report.json --report-path findings.json